-The Authority reviewed the SBD service's standard operating procedure for clinical leadership.
-This showed that once a patient attends the SBD service, they become the clinical responsibility of the consultant assigned to that clinic.
+The Authority reviewed the SBD services standard operating procedure for clinical leadership.
+This showed that once a patient attends a breast clinic, they become the clinical responsibility of the consultant assigned to that clinic.
 That patient remains under the care of that consultant throughout their clinical pathway, unless or until their care is transferred to another clinical service.

-The multidisciplinary team (MDT) process is central to the management of symptomatic breast disease and includes triple assessment and MDT meetings.
-The SBD service has a well defined triple assessment process and multidisciplinary structure which was evidenced throughout the staff interviews, data validation exercise and patient healthcare record review.
+The multidisciplinary team (MDT) process is central to the management of symptomatic breast disease and includes triple assessment and multidisciplinary team meetings.
+The Authority found that WRH had a well defined triple assessment clinic (TAC) process and multidisciplinary structure which was evidenced throughout the staff interviews, data validation exercise and patient healthcare record review.
+At the time of the Review, the SBD service had a draft TAC standard operating procedure (SOP).